 Have you ever wondered the reasons why your cat is licking you?
 Is it just showing affection or trying to get your attention?
 Well, the answer is NO. Cats are solitary animals, and they are more independent than dogs.
 But, most importantly, they mark their territory by licking, rubbing, or even urinating on things.
 So when your cat is licking you, it may mean it has marked YOU as its territory.
-Doesn't it sound sweet?
+And it is called cats marking behavior.
+Doesn’t it sound sweet?

 Marking behavior is found in wild animals.
 However, domestic cats also show this marking behavior.
 Marking territory is vital to cats, especially when they live in a specific area or use particular things.
 For example, they like to feel safe and secure inside their homes and signify their “ownership” over something, such as litter boxes or food bowls.